sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 (49, 14)
 ```

-We can of course declare nested functions, expanding the functionality of our parent function.
+We can of course declare nested functions, thus expanding the functionality of our parent function.

 ### 8.2 Broadcasting
-**Broadcasting** is an extremely powerful concept in Julia, specially when performing vector & matrix operations.
+**Broadcasting** is an extremely powerful concept in Julia, especially when performing vector & matrix operations.
 It lets us broadcast operations over the elements of the input objects.
-Broadcasting can be achieved by using the dot `.` operator, and applies to any function or arithmetic operation available.
+Broadcasting can be achieved using the dot `.` operator, which applies to any function or arithmetic operation.

-We can define a function `my_fun_b`, that will take a matrix as input, square each of its elements, and return the result.
+We can define a function `my_fun_b` that will take a matrix as input, square each of its elements, and return the result.

 We will first start by creating a matrix and an `Int` variable that will serve as inputs: